tj-cycyota/hms_lineage/README.md

 By creating a mapping of: job run → job cluster id → storage access event → storage path → external HMS table entry, we can determine the specific tables associated with each job:
 ![mapping logic](./_resources/hms_lineage_mapping.png)

+## Instructions

+Assuming all pre-requisites are satisfied, you are ready to proceed with the following notebooks in this repo:

+`1 ADLS Log Dump to Delta Table`: this script creates a queryable Delta table with ADLS access logs.

+`2 Job to Cluster to Location Mapping`: this script includes logic to perform joins between ADLS access Logs (step 1), HMS table definitions (pre-req), and job run instances (pre-req).

+Once completed successfully, the result is a table that maps Job Ids to the Tables from which is Reads and Writes.
+This mapping should be used in upgrading to Unity Catalog in order to sequence upgrade of data applications.